AverardoDiMugello/doge-guard/README.md

 Make a folder in documents called `search_results`.
 Federal regulations can be found at the [Federal Register website](https://www.federalregister.gov/documents/search) using their search function.
 In filters, under Document Category, check Rule, so that you only get Final Rule documents.
 Enter any other filters for the regulations you want to examine, then click Search, then click "CSV/Excel" to download a spreadsheet of search resuts.
 Save them in the folder you just created.
 Don't download individual rules; the next step will do that for us.

 The website caps search results at 1000 entries per download, so you may need to break up the results you want using the filters.
 For example, if you want a year's worth of regulations from all agencies, which is typically about 3,000 final rules, you could download four search results, one for each quarter of the year.

+The rest of this guide uses the example of analyzing every Final Rule from every federal agency in Q3 and Q4 of 2022, which is 1,601 documents.
+To get these regulations from the Federal Register search engine, check Rule in Document Category, check Range in Publication Date and enter 7/01/2022 in On Or After and 9/30/2022 in On Or Before, then click Search, then click CSV/Excel, and save as `documents/search_results/rules_2022_Q3.csv`.
+Then repeat these steps with 10/01/2022 and 12/31/2022 in the Publication Date Range and save as `documents/search_results/rules_2022_Q4.csv`.

 #### Get The Rules